JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 The most popular notebook tool is Jupyter ("Julia, Python, R").
 It is widely used and fits in well with exploratory data analysis or other interactive workflows.
 It can be installed by adding the [`IJulia.jl`](https://github.com/JuliaLang/IJulia.jl) package.

 [`Pluto.jl`](https://plutojl.org/) is a newer tool, which adds reactivity and interactivity.
 It is also more amenable to version control than Jupyter notebooks because notebooks are saved as plain Julia scripts.
 Pluto is unique to Julia because of the language's ability to introspect and analyze dependencies in its own code.
-A wonderful feature of Pluto is also baked in package/environment management, meaning a Pluto notebook has the option to contain everything needed to reproduce results (as long as Julia and Pluto are installed).
+Pluto also has built-in package/environment management, meaning that Pluto notebooks contains all the code needed to reproduce results (as long as Julia and Pluto are installed).

 ## A Whirlwind Tour of General-Purpose Packages

-The Julia ecosystem favors composability and interoperability as an emergent aspect, enabled by multiple dispatch.
-In other words, because it's easy to specialize functionality based on the type of data you are working with, there's much less need to bundle a lot of features within a single package.
+The Julia ecosystem favors composability and interoperability, enabled by multiple dispatch.
+In other words, because it's easy to automatically specialize functionality based on the type of data being used, there's much less need to bundle a lot of features within a single package.

 As you'll see, Julia packages tend to be less vertically integrated because it's easier to pass data around.
 Counterexamples of this in Python and R:

-- Numpy-compatible packages that are designed to work with the subset of numerically fast libraries in Python
+- Numpy-compatible packages that are designed to work with a subset of numerically fast libraries in Python
 - special functions in Pandas to read CSV, JSON, database connections, etc.
 - The Tidyverse in R has a tightly coupled set of packages that works well together but has limitations with some other R packages

 Julia is not perfect in this regard, but it's neat to see how frequently things *just work*.
 It's not magic, but because of Julia features outside the scope of this article it's easy for package developers (and you!) to do this.

-Julia also has language-level support for documentation, so packages can follow a consistent style of help text and have the docs be auto-generated into web pages available online.
+Julia also has language-level support for documentation, so packages can follow a consistent style of help-text and have the docs be auto-generated into web pages available locally or online.

-The following highlighted packages were chosen for their relevance to typical actuarial work, with a bias towards those I've personally used am familiar with.
+The following highlighted packages were chosen for their relevance to typical actuarial work, with a bias towards those used regularly by the authors.
 This is a small sampling of the over 6000 registered Julia Packages[^2]

 ### Data

-Julia offers a rich data ecosystem with numerous packages at various stages of maturity.
+Julia offers a rich data ecosystem with a multitude of available packages.
 Perhaps at the center of the data ecosystem are [`CSV.jl`](https://github.com/JuliaData/CSV.jl) and [`DataFrames.jl`](https://dataframes.juliadata.org/stable/). `CSV.jl` is for reading and writing files text files (namely CSVs) and offers top-class read and write performance. `DataFrames.jl` is a mature package for working with dataframes, comparable to Pandas or dplyr.

 Other notable packages include [`ODBC.jl`](https://github.com/JuliaDatabases/ODBC.jl), which lets you connect to any database (given you have the right drivers installed), and [`Arrow.jl`](https://github.com/JuliaData/Arrow.jl) which implements the [Apache Arrow](https://arrow.apache.org/) standard in Julia.

-Worth mentioning also is `Dates`, a built-in package which builds on years of pain-points related to date manipulation into a straightforward and complete interface.
+Worth mentioning also is `Dates`, a built-in package making date manipulation straightforward and robust.

-Check out JuliaData org for more packages and information: https://github.com/JuliaData
+Check out [JuliaData](https://github.com/JuliaData) org for more packages and information.

 ### Plotting